5jt/dyalog-cookbook/manuscript/03_structure.md

     ∇ noOfBytes←TxtToCsv fullfilepath;csv;stem;path;files;lines;nl;enc;tgt;tbl
-   ⍝ Write a sibling CSV of the TXT located at fullfilepath, ⍝ containing a frequency count of the letters in the file text
+   ⍝ Write a sibling CSV of the TXT located at fullfilepath, ⍝ containing a frequency count of the letters in the file text.
       fullfilepath~←'"'
       csv←'.csv'
       :Select C.NINFO.TYPE ⎕NINFO fullfilepath